rwrcooper/Climate-Model-Comparisons/README.md

 # multi-model-analyses

-Self contained example of climate model downloader, pre-processor and multi- model analyses.
-The goal here was to develop code to analyse climate hazards in different climate models to identify models that predict the most extreme occurance of particular hazard as well as investigate the spread of predictions between different models.
+Self contained example of a climate model downloader, pre-processor and multi-model analyses.
+The goal here was to develop code to analyse climate hazards in different climate models to identify models that predict extreme occurance of particular hazard as well as investigate the spread of predictions between different models.

-This code is based off code I developed while working for Climate Risk Pty Ltd.
+This code is based on a similar project I developed while working for Climate Risk Pty Ltd. All contributions to this portfolio exercise are made by me.

 Files are bash executable, with options.